narwhalacademy/zebra-crossing/README.md

 #### Make sure your home wifi router is set up right

 - **Log into the administration and settings dashboard.** It’s usually accessible by going to `http://192.168.0.1` in your web browser.
-Otherwise, check your router’s instructions.
+Otherwise, check your instructions that came with your router.
 - **Update the dashboard login if the password is simple.**
 - **Review the devices currently connect to your network.** You may have to explore until you find the `access control`.
 Make sure you know what every device on the list is.
 - **Turn off the following options if you see them.** (Look for them under `advanced settings` or `gateway functions`):
   - UPnP (Universal Plug and Play)
   - WPS (Wi-Fi Protected Setup)
   - Remote Management
+- **Check for any software updates.** Look for sections labeled `maintenance`, `firmware` or `system update`.
+Don’t worry if you don’t see it — that means it’s either up-to-date or automatic updates are hard set to on.

 ##### Track your devices in case you lose them